Ddaretrogamer/Sword-and-Shield-Ultimate-Plus/README.md

 ## Credits
 Thanks to:
-- PCL.G and Jean Stars for initial development of this hack
+- PCL.G and Jean Stars for initial development of this hack.
-- Phantonomy for translation and implementation of new features and bug fixes
+- Phantonomy for translation and implementation of new features and bug fixes.
-- KingTapir for tiles
+- KingTapir for tiles.
-- hyo for the Victor sprite
+- hyo for the Victor sprite.
 - Chronoyevsky for [WikiGen](https://github.com/AkeemAllen/WikiGen), used to generate the wiki.
-- LibertyTwins, Shiny Miner, Compumaxx, and ansh860 for the BW menu patches
+- LibertyTwins, Shiny Miner, Compumaxx, and ansh860 for the BW menu patches.
+- LibertyTwins for the GBA compatible MIDIs for new music.
 - Zame for translation of the EV/IV checker and help implimenting c injections.
-- Skeli and team for CFRU
+- Skeli and team for CFRU.
-- Rycule For RetroAchievements Support
+- Rycule For RetroAchievements Support.

 Please reach out if you see your work in this hack and are uncredited.
 As a non-original dev, I'm not certain where all of the assets came from.